 This pre-Confirmation year centers on the Church’s founding by Christ and its birth in the Holy Spirit as One, Holy, Catholic and Apostolic.
 Students learn about the Fathers and Doctors of the Church; the Communion of Saints; the role of the religious and laity; the hierarchical structure, and the Magisterium.
 By the completion of Grade 8, teens should be familiar with basic prayers and church teaching.
 A benchmark quiz at the end of the year is given not primarily for a “grade” but as a useful assessment tool for the Confirmation teacher next fall.
 As this is considered a pre-Confirmation year; all students are encouraged to register.

 The text for Confirmation is the Catechism of the Catholic Church.
-Incoming sophomores and juniors who have not been confirmed are also welcome to register. this class is on Monday afternoons during our regularly scheduled CCD program.
-The Rite of Confirmation is scheduled for the September of the following year.
+Although primarily designed for students entering their freshman year, incoming sophomores and juniors who have not yet been confirmed are also welcome.
+This class, previously offered on Sunday mornings, is now part of our regularly scheduled CCD program on Monday afternoons.
+The Rite of Confirmation is scheduled for September of the following year.

 Confirmed teens are invited to a 10 am Sunday Seminar series in Siena Hall.
 This class follows a three-year cycle, addressing new challenges faced by high school students and the importance of solid apologetics and a strong moral compass informed by faith in facing those challenges.
 The schedule for these classes, currently bi-weekly, is set by the instructor.

-REGISTRATION BEGINS IN EARLY AUGUST, WITH CLASSES FROM LATE SEPTEMBER THROUGH MAY
+REGISTRATION BEGINS IN SEPTEMBER, WITH CLASSES RUNNING FROM LATE SEPTEMBER THROUGH MAY.